rcky844/knowledge-handbook/Biology/Ecology/Ecosystem/Energy flow between different trophic levels.md

 ![[energy_flow_trophic_levels.webp|400]]

 #### Efficiency of energy flow
 Energy transfer between different trophic levels is inefficient.
-Only a small proportion of energy at one level is available to the next level.
+Only a small proportion of energy at one level is available to the next trophic level.
+Therefore, <u>the number of organisms in each trophic level decreases</u>.

-Along the food chain, energy is lost in the following ways:
+Energy is lost along the food chain in the following ways:
 - <span style="color: lightgreen">As heat</span>
   Organisms lose energy to the surroundings in the form of heat as they carry out cellular respiration.
 Energy lost in this manner cannot be recycled in the ecosystem.
 A constant input of energy into the ecosystem from the Sun is needed to sustain life.